 - All the forms you need to file a solo grievance are in the CBA.

-In addition to individual grievances, sometimes FSU makes a violation so egregious that UFF will file a grievance on behalf of the entire chapter.
+Not all grievances are individual: sometimes FSU violates the CBA so egregiously that UFF files a grievance on behalf of the entire chapter.
 We take contract enforcement very seriously.
-The system is set up to protect us, and we use all our strengths to defend our rights.
+The system is set up to protect us, and we vigorously defend faculty rights.

 Need Our Help?